Jim Acosta

-Abilio James Acosta (born April 17, 1971) is an American broadcast journalist, anchor and the chief domestic correspondent for CNN.
-Previously, Acosta served as the network's chief White House correspondent during the Trump administration, in which he gained national attention for President Donald Trump's clashes with him at press briefings.
-Acosta also covered the Obama administration as CNN's senior White House correspondent.
-As Trump was about to leave office, it was announced on January 11, 2021 that Acosta had been appointed Anchor and Chief Domestic Correspondent for CNN.
+Abilio James Acosta (born April 17, 1971) is an American broadcast journalist.
+From 2007 to 2025, he worked for CNN.
+He served as CNN's chief White House correspondent during the Obama and first Trump administrations, in which he gained national attention for his clashes with President Donald Trump at press briefings.
+In January 2021, Acosta was appointed CNN's anchor and chief domestic correspondent.
+On January 28, 2025, Acosta made his final broadcast on CNN after rejecting a different time slot for his CNN Newsroom show.

 Early life and education

-Acosta's father arrived in the U.S. at age 11 as a refugee from Cuba three weeks before the Cuban Missile Crisis and was raised in Virginia.
-His mother is of Irish and Czech ancestry.
-Acosta, also raised in Northern Virginia, graduated from Annandale High School in 1989.
+Acosta's father arrived in the United States at age 11 as a refugee from Santa María del Rosario, Cuba, three weeks before the Cuban Missile Crisis.
+His ancestors were originally from the Canary Islands.
+Acosta's mother is of Irish and Czech ancestry.
+Acosta was raised in Virginia and graduated from Annandale High School in 1989.
 In 1993, he earned a bachelor's degree in mass communication, with a minor in political science, from James Madison University.
 While in school, Acosta volunteered for WXJM, the student-run radio station.
-He also worked as a reporter at WSVA, a local radio station, which is owned and operated by Saga Communications.
+He also worked as a reporter at WSVA, a local radio station owned and operated by Saga Communications.
+He got married in 1999 to Sharon Mobley Stow, a registered nurse, and the couple had two children.
+They divorced in 2017.